 However, if your lifestyle isn’t supportive of good health, you may consider taking a magnesium supplement, which is available in pill, or liquid form.

 Natural Vitality Calm #1 Selling Magnesium Citrate Supplement, Anti-Stress Magnesium Supplement Drink Mix Powder-

 These can be found at most local pharmacies, health food stores, and online retailers.

 If you are experiencing any of these signs, it is important to consult with a medical professional.
 Magnesium deficiency can be difficult for some people to detect because the symptoms often mimic other conditions or illnesses.
-Many health care providers will only test blood levels if they suspect magnesium deficiency as an underlying cause of your condition.
+Many healthcare providers will only test blood levels if they suspect magnesium deficiency is an underlying cause of your condition.
 However, there are ways that you can check on your own by looking at the following list of 14 common signs and symptoms of magnesium deficiency below.
 Do you have any?
 Is this something worth investigating?